-Blue Earth County Economic Development Authority is a Public Housing Agency in Mankato, Minnesota that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Blue Earth County Economic Development Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Blue Earth County Economic Development Authority serves Blue Earth County.